 Diplomatic and consular history, modern travel literature, Leopoldian colonialism, political economy, Euro-Ottoman interactions, Moroccan history (after 1800), European social and cultural history, (popular) Orientalism(s).

 Belgium and the Ottoman Empire: Diplomacy, Capital, and Transnational Loyalties, 1865–1914, University of Antwerp, 2017, 404 pp.

 - (with Edhem Eldem and Henk de Smaele, eds.)
-To Kill A Sultan: A Transnational History of the Attempt on Abdülhamid II (1905) (Palgrave Macmillan: London, forthcoming in October 2017).
+To Kill A Sultan: A Transnational History of the Attempt on Abdülhamid II (1905) (Palgrave Macmillan: London, 2017).

 - (with Roel Markey) “Please Deny these Manifestly False Reports”: Ottoman Diplomats and the Press in Belgium (1850-1914), International Journal of Middle East Studies, 48 (2) (2016), 267-292.

 - (with Sinan Kuneralp, eds.)
 The Diary of Émile de Borchgrave: Recollections of a Belgian Diplomat in the Ottoman Empire (1885-1892) (The Isis Press: Istanbul, 2015).